aakrupp/FullStackProject_FGCU/READ_ME.txt

     > Was in the process of hooking up the login page.
     > To pick up next time, resume on login.
 Was working on the Layout comp, test to see that it works.
+    > I am getting a build error in vercel after the last 3 commits.
+Appears to be because of the global state for login.
+    > After review, I have discovered the entire global user state needs to be redone.
 ---------------------------------------------------------------------------------------------------